emunozdc/pyranges_plot/README.md

 ```

-Once you found the feature you would like to modify, it can be modified.
+Once you found the feature you would like to customize, it can be modified.

 ```python